naninovel/docs/docs/api/index.md

-scale | String | Scale values (uniform) to set for the animated actors. tint | String | Tint colors to set for the animated actors.  <br /><br />  Strings that begin with `#` will be parsed as hexadecimal in the following way:  `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF.  <br /><br />  Strings that do not begin with `#` will be parsed as literal colors, with the following supported:  red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta. easing | String | Names of the easing functions to use for the animations.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. times | String | Duration of the animations per key, in seconds.
-When not assigned, will use `time` parameter for all keys.
-When assigned, but a value is missing, will use one from a previous key.
+scale | String | Scale values (uniform) to set for the animated actors. tint | String | Tint colors to set for the animated actors.  <br /><br />  Strings that begin with `#` will be parsed as hexadecimal in the following way:  `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF.  <br /><br />  Strings that do not begin with `#` will be parsed as literal colors, with the following supported:  red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta. easing | String | Names of the easing functions to use for the animations.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. time | String | Duration of the animations per key, in seconds.
+When a key value is missing, will use one from a previous key.
+When not assigned, will use 0.35 seconds duration for all keys.

 </div>